 Mountain regions are colder and endure heavy snowfall during the winter months.
 The best time to visit Italy is either in Spring or in Fall, while the weather is still beautiful but the crowds of summer tourists are much less.

 Things to do in Italy

 Since Rome is one of the most visited cities in the world, it is wise to book tickets to popular attractions (landmarks, museums) ahead of time to avoid the lines.
 GetYourGuide sells entrance tickets at face value and you can avoid waiting in line.
 You might also see ‘Skip the Line‘ tickets on their site.
-This actually refers to a separate entrance for a higher ticket price.
-It can be a worthwhile cost for mega attractions like the Colosseum, which can have a 2 hour-long wait time for General Entrance during peak tourist season.
+This refers to a separate entrance for a higher ticket price.
+It can be a worthwhile cost for mega attractions like the Colosseum, which can have a wait time of several hours for the General Entrance during peak tourist season.
 You can also book a Colosseum tour through Viator which could fast-track your entrance into the Colosseum.

 Perhaps the most unique attraction in Italy is the ancient Roman town of Pompeii.
 Situated just 10 minutes from Naples, this town used to be a wealthy Roman country retreat.
 In 79AD, however, Mount Vesuvius erupted and buried the village in volcanic ash.

 Fortunately for tourists today, Pompeii has since been excavated and restored, with a range of ancient villas as well as a temple and the old forum on display.
 From nearby Ercolano or Naples it is possible to take the bus to Mount Vesuvius itself and visit both of these spectacular sights in one day.